 Grant is notable for its expansive one and two-story homes, many sidewalk-free lanes, and its recent neighborhood accessibility to the Stevens Creek Trail, this borough, like many others in Mountain View, is appealing for its atmosphere, home choices, and sociability.

 - Tight-knit community offering exceptional high-end living along with some entry-level developments

 - Modern exclusivity blended with a country atmosphere

 - Easy access to the Stevens Creek Trail

 History of Grant, Mountain View

-One of the original developed areas in Mountain View, Grant was once an ocean of orchards.
+One of the originally developed areas in Mountain View, Grant was once an ocean of orchards.
 Farmers found its land fertile and as such, settled in the area.
 One of the oldest historic homes still standing in Mountain View is the Mercer House.
 This Queen Anne Victorian historic landmark was built for the sons of a well-to-do San Franciscan confectioner.
 In the 1800s, all of Waverly Park, Grant’s eastern-most area, were acres of orchard owned by Joel Levin.

 Until 2006, the final 15-acres of undeveloped land along Grant Road was the city’s last operational farm.
 Known as ‘the pumpkin patch’, this plot was part of the Barney Job ranch that was run by the Schmitz family from 1987 to 2006, when they finally sold the land to Summerhill Homes.
-In 2011, ground was broken on The Enclave housing development in Waverly Park.
+In 2011, the ground was broken on The Enclave housing development in Waverly Park.